 Silver Pagoda Loop

-We start off with a walk through a village, stopping for a quick look at a 300-year-old performance stage.
+We start off with a walk through a small village, stopping for a quick look at a 300-year-old performance stage and a temple.
 The houses in the village are mostly built from granite – likely sourced from a nearby quarry.
-After walking through the village we'll follow a slowly ascending path through the countryside, passing an isolated shrine, fields, and concrete water reservoirs as we circle Silver Mountain.
+After walking through the village we’ll follow a slowly ascending path through the countryside, passing an isolated shrine, fields, and concrete water reservoirs as we circle Silver Mountain.

 The path takes us into a small village on the other side of the ridge, and we'll follow dirt streets through its outskirts, walking past donkeys and old stone houses on the way to the chestnut orchards behind the village.